mm6/InternetOfThingsCourse/Weeks/week2.md

 ## Topics

-Here we consider how the World Wide Web provides guidance on the construction of the internet of things.
+In week 2 we consider how the World Wide Web provides guidance on the construction of the internet of things.
+In particular, we look at important details associated with server side AJAX.
 Security and privacy are continuing concerns.
-We argue that an interoperable internet of things is possible.
+We argue that, with the adoption of web standards, an interoperable internet of things is possible.

 + Enabling the Internet of Things
 + Four HTTP interaction patterns